Maximal independent sets, variants of chain/antichain principle and cofinal subsets without AC: Cofinal well-founded subsets in ZFA

 \subsection{A model of ZFA}

-Herrlich, Howard, and Tachtsis [\cite{HHT2012}, \textbf{Theorem 11}, \textbf{Case 1}, \textbf{Case 2}] constructed two different classes of permutation models.
+Herrlich, Howard, and, Tachtsis [\cite{HHT2012}, \textbf{Theorem 11}, \textbf{Case 1}, \textbf{Case 2}] constructed two different classes of permutation models.
 Halbeisen--Tachtsis [\cite{HT2020}, \textbf{Theorem 10(ii)}] proved that LOC$_{2}^{-}$ does not imply $LOKW_{4}^{-}$ in ZFA.
 For the sake of convenience, we denote by $\mathcal{N}_{HT}^{2}$, the permutation model of [\cite{HT2020}, \textbf{Theorem 10(ii)}].
 The model $\mathcal{N}_{HT}^{2}$ is very similar to the model from [\cite{HHT2012},\textbf{Theorem 11}, \textbf{Case 2}] except the fact that in $\mathcal{N}_{HT}^{2}$ each permutation $\phi$ in the group $\mathcal{G}$ of permutations of the sets of atoms, can move only finitely many atoms.
-Fix a natural number $n$ such that $n= 3$ or $n >4$.
-We construct a model $\mathcal{M}_{n}$ of ZFA similar to the model constructed in [\cite{HHT2012},\textbf{Theorem 11}, \textbf{Case 1}], where each permutation $\phi$ in the group $\mathcal{G}$ of permutations of the sets of atoms, can move only finitely many atoms.
-Consequently, by \textbf{Lemma 5.1}, CS, vDCP, CWF, and LW hold in $\mathcal{M}_{n}$.
-In particular we prove that (LOC$_{2}^{-}$ + CS + CWF) does not imply $LOC_{n}^{-}$ in ZFA if $n\in \omega$ such that $n=3$ or $n>4$.
+Fix a natural number $n$ such that $n= 3$ or $n >4$ and an infinite well-ordered cardinal number $\kappa$.
+We construct a model $\mathcal{M}_{\kappa,n}$ of ZFA similar to the model constructed in [\cite{HHT2012},\textbf{Theorem 11}, \textbf{Case 1}], where each permutation $\phi$ in the group $\mathcal{G}$ of permutations of the sets of atoms, can move only finitely many atoms.